mhojaguliyev/url-shortener/README.md

 - Shorten long URLs into concise, easy-to-share links.
 - Redirect users from shortened links to the original URL.
-- Track usage statistics for each shortened link.

 ## Prerequisites